Permission to Use Materials from the Mindful Self-Compassion (MSC™) Program

 - Components of the MSC curriculum (topics, practices, exercises) used in these activities (such as in handouts or PowerPoint presentations), should be cited appropriately.
 Professionals can reference either the professional textbook, Teaching the Mindful Self-Compassion Training Program (Germer & Neff, 2019) or the workbook, The Mindful Self-Compassion Workbook (Neff & Germer, 2018).

-- Since “MSC” is a registered trademark, it cannot be used in the name of an organization or in the URL of a website unless permission is received from CMSC.
+- Since “MSC™ and Mindful Self-Compassion™” are registered trademarks, they cannot be used in the name of an organization or in the URL of a website unless permission is received from CMSC.
 Permission is usually only given to an organization that represents the entire MSC community in a particular region.

 - An MSC “application” is essentially a full MSC program with some minor changes (language, content) for specialized populations.
 An application may use the “MSC” in the main title of the program, such as “MSC for Men” or “MSC for Diabetes.”
 Trained MSC teachers with particular expertise or training should feel free to develop and teach MSC applications for specialized populations.